Skip to main content

 UK Groups travelling overseas

-When UK groups travel overseas, members under the age of 18 must not participate in home hospitality experiences; this is due to significant challenges with ensuring the safety of the young people while in the host homes and as it falls outside the Scout’s Safeguarding policy.
+When UK groups travel overseas, members under the age of 18 must not participate in home hospitality experiences; this is due to significant challenges with ensuring the safety of the young people while in the host homes and as it falls outside of the Scout’s Safeguarding Policy.
 Hosted hospitality is both recommended and permitted, where a group of UK Scouts share a residential experience with Scouts and/or Guides from abroad.

 Scouts aged over 18 travelling abroad are able to undertake home hospitality experiences, as they are an adult member who can make informed decisions.
 Here are some top tips for keeping yourself safe during these experiences: